quehole/TwitchAIO/README.md

-# InstagramAIO
+# TwitchAIO

-InstagramAIO is a Discord bot designed to interact with Twitch channels and provide various functionalities, including adding Twitch followers, managing Discord channels, and more.
+TwitchAIO is a Discord bot designed to interact with Twitch channels and provide various functionalities, including adding Twitch followers, managing Discord channels, and more.
 This bot is built using Node.js and the Discord.js library.

 ## Features